 The free movement of goods is to be maintained.
 All the EU’s member states agree on this.
 Goods traffic is not to be stopped, neither within the EU nor to and from countries outside the EU.
 However, current conditions may have consequences in the form of longer processing times when vehicles carrying goods have to cross national borders.

 In the Swedish government’s decision on an entry ban for people outside the EU, there is an express exception for people transporting goods.
-The same applies as regards the closed-border measures that some of the EU’s member states (and Norway) have implemented.
-Said measures are for controlling movements of people and not of goods.

 Payment plans for periodical customs bills